sonnyp/aria2.js/README.md

 }
 ```

 `secret` is optional and refers to [--rpc-secret](https://aria2.github.io/manual/en/html/aria2c.html#cmdoption--rpc-secret).
+If you define it, it will be added to every call for you.

 If the WebSocket is open (via the [open method](#open)) aria2.js will use the WebSocket transport, otherwise the HTTP transport.

-For HTTP, aria2.js makes use of the new fetch standard, you might need a [polyfill](https://github.com/github/fetch) if you want to support older browsers.
+The `"aria2."` prefix can be omitted from both methods and notifications.

 [↑](#aria2js)